Ten Things You Need to Know about Credit Transfer

 Students who enroll in approved study abroad programs typically transfer back 4 units of credit per semester of work done abroad.
 In order to ensure the successful transfer of course work to the Wellesley degree, students should be mindful of the following:

 Students must register for a full load of courses as defined by the host university or study abroad program.
 This is typically 4-5 courses but may be as few as one or as many as 10 courses per semester.
 For programs with US-style credit systems, students will need to be enrolled in 15-16 credit hours.
 For programs or universities that use the European Credit Transfer System, students will need to be enrolled in 30 ECTS credits per semester.
 Where the standard course load is more than four courses, students should expect that each course will likely transfer back as less than a full Wellesley unit, as course values are calculated as a proportion of the full load, e.g., when the standard load is 5 3-credit courses, each course is worth 20% of the total course load and each would transfer back as 20% of the Wellesley course load, or as 0.8 units.
 Students may earn a maximum of 4 Wellesley units for a semester abroad, and a maximum of 8 units for a year abroad.
-Please refer to the Credit Transfer Info tab of our Pre-Approved Programs Spreadsheet to find out what a full course is for each program, and what the equivalent of 1 WC unit is in each program.
+Please refer to our Credit Transfer Info document to find out what a full course is for each program, and what the equivalent of 1 WC unit is in each program.

 To ensure that you are enrolled in a full load of courses for Wellesley College transfer credit, students should submit a Transfer of Credit Request (MyWellesley>Administrivia>Especially for Students) as soon as they have syllabi for the courses that they plan on taking.
 Wellesley will review the course selections to determine eligibility for transfer to the Wellesley degree and assign a transfer credit value to each course.
 Please allow sufficient time for review before the end of your program or university's drop-add period.